 IFI are currently developing two wild salmon marine survival indices using PIT tag technology, in the River Erriff (National Salmonid Index Catchment) and River Corrib systems.
+These indicate respective provisional mean survival estimates as 3% and 5.6%

-Figure 7 Marine survival (from smolt release to return to the Irish coast) for wild and hatchery salmon.
+Figure 8 Marine survival (from smolt release to return to the Irish coast) for wild and hatchery salmon.

-Figure 8 The factors which individually and synergistically affect the marine survival of salmon and which cause significant changes to life history responses such as population structure, fitness and size.
+Figure 9 The factors which individually and synergistically affect the marine survival of salmon and which cause significant changes to life history responses such as population structure, fitness and size.